TurjoyDas/The-Big-Three-A-Comparative-Sentiment-and-Review-Analysis-of-Naruto-One-Piece-and-Bleach/docs/implementation_summary.md

 - Optional advanced (install on demand): transformers, torch, bertopic, spacy
 - Dev (optional): pytest, pytest-cov, black, flake8

-## 🌟 The Story

-This project tells a compelling story:

-> **"How fan sentiment and topics differ across the Big Three anime — and where text sentiment clashes with numeric scores."**

 It's not just about scraping data; it's about: